chandnikat/StockDash/README.md

 - Add and delete stocks from the dashboard
 - Shows total profit loss
 - Shows individual profit and loss
+- Click the stock ticker for more inforamtion including price change, percentage change, day high, and day low as well as a button to go to the ticker's yahoo page.

 Programs Used
 - HTML and CSS
 - Javascript
 - React and React Hooks
+- Express
+- MongoDB
+- Webpack